EXPLAINER: Just how hard could US sanctions hit Russia? - NewsBreak

 EXPLAINER: Just how hard could US sanctions hit Russia?

-WASHINGTON — (AP) — With Russia's military attacking across Ukraine, President Joe Biden is expected to announce on Thursday at least some of the toughest sanctions and financial penalties that the United States, the world's biggest economy, can muster in response.
+With Russia 's military attacking across Ukraine , President Joe Biden is expected to announce on Thursday at least some of the toughest sanctions and financial penalties that the United States, the world's biggest economy, can muster in response.

 Biden, for weeks, has promised “swift and severe costs” if Russian forces moved into Ukraine, and he made clear that the U.S. would go after Russia financially, not militarily.